redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/middlewares/http/passtlsclientcert.md

     Not Before: Dec  6 11:10:16 2018 GMT
 ```

-And it is formatted as follows in the header:
+The escaped `notBefore` info part is formatted as below:

 ```text
 NB="1544094616"